Cache-Control: max-age=31536000

 Choose one of the elements above and begin to moderate its use.

-So if for example you spend 4 hours of your evening watching TV, maybe you could watch TV for 2 hours and then spend the other 2 hours reading or doing something else that you enjoy.
+If for example, you spend 4 hours of your evening watching TV, maybe you could watch TV for 2 hours and spend the other 2 hours reading or doing something else you enjoy.

-Once you have moderated one aspect for a few days, start to introduce another aspect.
+Once you have moderated one aspect for a few days, to introduce another.

 5. Aparigraha | Acknowledge Abundance

 Traditionally this element is referred to as non-possessiveness or non-greediness.
-Under this characteristic you learn to appreciate what you have, to share and not to hoard or get attached to what you most desire in life.
-Keep only those objects that are essential for living.
+Under this characteristic you learn to appreciate what you have, to share and not to hoard or get attached to what you most desire.
+Your keep only those objects that are essential for living.

-In todays world we benefit from an abundance of luxuries such as central heating, air-conditioning, and a simple button that you press to cook your food and we sometimes take these everyday life luxuries for granted.
+Today we benefit from an abundance of luxuries such as central heating, air-conditioning, and a simple button you press to cook your food and we sometimes take these everyday life luxuries for granted.

-If we are able to live within our means and use the expression that “I have enough” abundance will flow in our direction and we become free.
+If we can live within our means and use the expression that “I have enough” abundance will flow in our direction, and we become free.

 Reflection